ResetXPDR/MSFS2020_AutoFPS/README.md

   - There is an issue with permissions and you may need to run the app as Administrator.
 This is by far the most likely cause and resolution.
   - You may have changed MSFS settings in your usercfg.opt file beyond what is possible to set in the MSFS settings menu.
 To rectify, go into MSFS settings at the main menu and reset to default (F12) the graphics settings for both PC and VR mode, then make all changes to MSFS within the MSFS settings menu.
   - A new version of MSFS has come out that has a different memory map to what the app expects, which has happened only once since MSFS 2020 was released, and the app can't auto adjust to the new memory location for MSFS settings.
 If so, I will likely be already aware of it and working on a solution, but if you may be one of the first to encounter it (eg. on an MSFS beta) then please do let me know.
-- If you get an exception 'System.IO.DirectoryNotFoundException' during AutoStartExe when trying to install with the autostart option for MSFS, it usually means that your MSFS installation is missing the required EXE.xml file in which to place the autostart entry.
+- If you get an exception 'System.IO.DirectoryNotFoundException' during AutoStartExe (v0.4.2.5) or an error message saying "Required EXE.xml file not found for AutoStartExe" when trying to install with the autostart option for MSFS, it usually means that your MSFS installation is missing the required EXE.xml file in which to place the autostart entry.
 To resolve, you need to  go to your MSFS root user directory (MS Store Version: "C:\Users\YOUR_USERNAME\AppData\Local\Packages\Microsoft.
 FlightSimulator_8wekyb3d8bbwe\LocalCache\ or Steam Version: "C:\Users\YOUR_USERNAME\AppData\Roaming\Microsoft Flight Simulator\") and manually create an EXE.xml file and save it there.
 You can use the following EXE.xml template, inserting your Windows username where shown:
 ```
 <?xml version="1.0" encoding="Windows-1252"?>
 <SimBase.Document Type="Launch" version="1,0">